juanfmuller/money-app-ios/README.md

 ### Contributing
 1. Follow [Development Workflow](.cursor/rules/development-workflow.md)
 2. Ensure all tests pass before committing
-3. Maintain MVVM architecture patterns
+3. Use Swift 6 @Observable for ViewModels
+4. Implement services as actors with protocols
+5. Use AppRouter for navigation
-4. Update documentation for new features
+6. Update documentation for new features

 ## 📄 License